September 22, 2020

 Paige Piper

 The best way to learn more about us is to go to our website, smallvoices.org.
 There are resource pages on there that talk more about the work that we do, upcoming trainings and events, as well as a donate link.
 Another great way to learn about us is we are just rolling into our special event season.
 We do have some really great fundraisers that you can learn about on that page as well.
-They are a ton of fun, very, very relaxed environment where you can come learn more about the center, have some fun, and start to engage with getting involved with the CAC.
+They are a ton of fun, a very, very relaxed environment where you can come learn more about the center, have some fun, and start to engage with getting involved with the CAC.

 Lyn Wineman